ajhager/copycat/README.txt

 Having slipnodes in the global slipnet module level ruins enscapulation.

 Similarly there is a problem with using the default global random instance.

+String() needs an entire overhaul, especially moving from lists to dicts.